 Dreaming of crystal clear waters 🐳 . . . . . #sharkcove #northshoreoahu #northshorehawaii #beach #ocean #clearwater #swimming #snorkel #hawaii #oahu #waikiki #bestvacations #doyoutravel #ilovetravel #instatravel #roamtheplanet #travel #travelgram #welltravelled #traveladdict #travelblog #traveldiary #traveltips #travelwithme #travelsecrets #hawaiisecretbeach

-There are toilets and showers on site making this a great spot for a morning swim and picnic lunch from the Foodland supermarket or restaurants located almost directly across the road.
+There are toilets and showers on site making this a great spot for a morning swim and picnic lunch from the supermarket or restaurants located almost directly across the road.

 Makapu’u Lighthouse Trail

 The hike is about a mile long, uphill all the way.
 Anyone with moderate fitness will be fine although it isn’t as easy as some of the reviews make out.
-If you are a couch potato, I wouldn’t recommend although there are plenty of spots to stop for a breather and photos if you don’t mind going slow.
+Couch potatoes may find it tougher, although there are plenty of spots to stop for a breather and photos if you don’t mind going slow.

-The view from the top is spectacular and if you go during whale season, you can see them quite close to the shore.
+The view from the top is spectacular, and if you go during whale season, you can see them quite close to the shore.

 The MakaPu’u Lighthouse Trail is located on the east side of Oahu, between Hanauma Bay and the Sea Life Park.
 Parking can be limited if you go too late in the morning.

-Kuhio Beach is located in Waikiki, past the Dukes statue and is recognisable because it has a manmade breakwall along its entire length.
+Kuhio Beach is located in Waikiki, past the Dukes statue and is recognisable because it has a man-made breakwall along its entire length.

-It seems like an odd addition for a list for things that arent packed with tourists but this little beach is so much quieter than the main Waikiki beach but you still get the Waikiki vibe.
+It seems like an odd addition for a list for things that aren’t packed with tourists but this little beach is so much quieter than the main Waikiki beach but you still get the Waikiki vibe.

-If you walk out along the breakwall to the little hut at the end, you get sweeping views of Waikiki and Diamond Head and breakwall means that it is always calm and warm, making it great for kids or those wanting a calm ocean experience.
+If you walk along the breakwall to the little hut at the end, you get sweeping views of Waikiki and Diamond Head, and breakwall means that it is always calm and warm, making it great for kids or those wanting a calm ocean experience.

 You can rent a beach chair and umbrella for about $25 for a half day and it’s a great spot to watch the sunset.
 Within walking distance from most Waikiki hotels, it’s easy to get pick up a picnic lunch or dinner along the way.

 The lagoons in front of the hotels are often a little busier than the lagoons at either end but overall, this is a great place to get away from the crowds and see some Hawaiian aquatic life.
 You can use the hotel restaurants for drinks and snacks but you can’t use the beach chairs or swimming pools.

-Much smaller than the lagoons in front of the hotels, Paradise Cove lagoon and Lanikuhonua Lagoon are both almost always deserted during the day and often have lots of turtles swimming amongst the fish.
+Much smaller than the lagoons in front of the hotels, Paradise Cove lagoon and Lanikuhonua Lagoon are both almost always deserted during the day and often have lots of turtles swimming among the fish.
 This is a great spot to get up close and personal with the turtles, but remember these are wild animals and are protected, so please don’t touch.

 Walk to Ala Moana

 Ala Moana is the large open air shopping centre just outside of Waikiki.
-Most people drive or catch the tram to get there but walking there is easy and gives you some time to get some exercise and see some of the area outside of Waikiki.
+Most people drive or catch the tram to get there, but walking there is easy and gives you some time to get some exercise and see some of the area outside of Waikiki.

-Further along the path along the beach, you’ll reach the Hilton Hawaiian Village, you’ll know you are there when you hit the Duke Kahanamoku lagoon.
+Further along the path, you’ll reach the Hilton Hawaiian Village, you’ll know you are there when you hit the Duke Kahanamoku lagoon.
 The lagoon is open to the public so this is a great opportunity to check it out and maybe come back for a swim on another day.

-Once on Ala Moana Blvd, you will cross a bridge across the Ala Wai Canal and head towards the shopping centre.
+Once on Ala Moana Boulevard, you will cross a bridge across the Ala Wai Canal and head towards the shopping centre.
 If you want to extend your walk, you can take a left onto Ala Moana Park Drive and onto Ala Moana Beach which you will often have almost to yourself.